-Canon 100D versus Pentax K-1 II
+Canon 100D vs Pentax K-1 II

-The Canon EOS 100D (called Canon SL1 in some regions) and the Pentax K-1 II are two digital cameras that were officially introduced, respectively, in March 2013 and February 2018.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Pentax K-1 II are two digital cameras that were announced, respectively, in March 2013 and February 2018.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (100D) and a full frame (K-1 II) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Pentax provides 36.2 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Pentax provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 II is notably larger (42 percent) than the Canon 100D.
 Moreover, the K-1 II is substantially heavier (148 percent) than the 100D.
 It is noteworthy in this context that the K-1 II is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

 |Canon 100D»||4.6 in||3.6 in||2.7 in||14.4 oz||380||n||Mar 2013||549||Canon 100D|